Brake (roller coaster)

-A brake run on a roller coaster is any section of track that utilizes some form of brakes to slow or stop a roller coaster train.
-There are various types of braking methods employed on roller coasters, including friction brakes, skid brakes, and magnetic brakes.
-The most common is a fin brake, an alternative name for a friction brake, which involves a series of hydraulic-powered clamps that close and squeeze metal fins that are attached to the underside of a coaster train.
-Roller coasters may incorporate multiple brake runs throughout the coaster's track layout to adjust the train's speed at any given time.
+A brake on a roller coaster is a device used to slow or stop a train.
+There are various types of braking methods employed on roller coasters, including friction or fin brakes, skid brakes, magnetic brakes, brakemen, and, uncommonly, anti-rollback devices.
+Some companies use drive tires to brake a train.
+The most common is the friction brake, which utilizes a series of hydraulic-powered clamps that close and squeeze metal fins attached to the underside of a train.
+Roller coasters may incorporate multiple brake runs (sections of tracks with brakes) throughout their layouts to adjust a train's speed or bring it to a halt at any given time.

-The different types of brake runs are classified under two main categories: trim brakes and block brakes.
-A trim brake refers to a braking section that slows a train, while a block brake has the ability to stop a train completely in addition to slowing it down.
-Block brakes are important to roller coasters that operate more than one train simultaneously, in the event that one train stalls on a portion of the track.
-While modern roller coasters have at least one computer-controlled brake run embedded in the track, older coasters such as The Great Scenic Railway at Luna Park Melbourne may have brakes onboard the train and rely on a brakeman operator to apply them as needed.
+The different types of brake runs are classified into two main categories: trim brakes and block brakes.
+A trim brake refers to a braking section that can only slow a train, while a block brake has the ability to stop a train completely in addition to slowing it down.
+Block brakes are important to roller coasters that operate more than one train simultaneously, as in the event that one train stalls on a portion of the track, any trains traversing portions of the track behind this section can be stopped in a block brake.
+While all modern roller coasters have at least one computer-controlled brake run, older coasters such as The Great Scenic Railway at Luna Park Melbourne may have brakes onboard the train and rely on a brakeman to apply them as needed.

 Brake classifications

 Trim brakes

-Trim brakes are brake run sections that reduce the speed of the train but are not intended to stop the train completely.
-They may be engineered into a ride during design in anticipation of certain trouble spots, or later retrofitted in areas where trains are traveling at higher-than-expected speeds.
-Trim brakes can also be added for safety reasons, lowering the g-force riders experience at various points throughout the track layout, or for preventative maintenance reasons, reducing wear-and-tear on the trains or track.
+Trim brakes are brake run sections that reduce the speed of the train but cannot stop the train completely.
+They may be engineered into a ride during design in anticipation of troubling spots in a layout, or later retrofitted in areas where trains are traveling at speeds higher than intended.
+Trim brakes can also be added for safety reasons, lowering the g-force riders experience at various points throughout the track layout, or for preventative maintenance reasons, reducing wear-and-tear on the trains and track.
 A proximity sensor often precedes the trim brake in order to identify the current speed of the passing train and determining how much the brake will need to slow the train, if at all.

 Block brakes

-Block brakes also have the ability to slow the train but serve the additional purpose of being able to stop the train completely.
+Block brakes are brake run sections that have the ability to slow a train but can additionally stop the train completely.
 This is required on roller coasters that operate more than one train simultaneously on the track.
-They act as virtual barriers between the trains running on the roller coaster, preventing collisions should one train stop along the course for any reason.
+They act as barriers between the trains running on the roller coaster, preventing collisions if one train stops along the course for any reason.
 Block brake sections must also be engineered so that the train can begin moving again upon release, either by using a slight downward slope to let gravity take its course or by using drive tires to push the train out of the block.
-These are commonly called mid-course brake runs.
+When used in the middle of a ride's layout, these are commonly called mid-course brake runs.